Jim Grenon: Media ventures

-In 2022, Grenon launched two alternative media websites called NZ News Essential (NZNE) and The Centrist to challenged perceived mainstream media bias.
+In 2022, Grenon launched two alternative media websites called NZ News Essential (NZNE) and Centrist to challenged perceived mainstream media bias.
 The Centrist had initially been founded as JTG3 Ltd, which was registered between 2016 and 2019.
-In March 2023, JTG3 Ltd was renamed The Centrist Ltd. Grenon was The Centrist's sole shareholder and director until 27 June and 2 August 2023, when he was succeeded by Tameem Adam Abdul-majeed Barakat, who is also from Canada.
+In March 2023, JTG3 Ltd was renamed The Centrist Ltd. Grenon was the Centrists sole shareholder and director until 27 June and 2 August 2023, when he was succeeded by Tameem Adam Abdul-majeed Barakat, who is also from Canada.
 Grenon and Barakat had also appeared in social media videos from influencer Chantelle Baker's media outfit Operation People.
 NZNE was initially registered as XYZ Sashi Limited by Matthew Gray in November 2022, before being renamed NZNE a few days later.
 Gray was succeeded as NZNE's shareholder by Glenn James Arthur.
 By September 2023, New Zealand Media and Entertainment (NZME) had objected to NZNE's name as a trademark infringement due to its similar name.

-The NZNE and The Centrist have taken right-wing editorial standpoints; publishing articles criticising tax reform, diversity, equity and inclusion (DEI) programmes, rent controls, the World Economic Forum, the Sixth Labour Government and left wing parties.
+NZNE and Centrist have taken right-wing editorial standpoints; publishing articles criticising tax reform, diversity, equity and inclusion (DEI) programmes, rent controls, the World Economic Forum, the Sixth Labour Government and left wing parties.
 Both websites has also republished content from conservative figures and groups such as Bob McCoskrie of Family First New Zealand, Avi Yemini of Rebel News and Cameron Slater's BFD website.
 As of September 2023, both publications were offered free without subscriptions.
 The NZNE's contributors used pseudonyms such as Citizen Joe, Diogenes, and Blake from Downtown.
-According to Newsroom, NZNE and The Centrist have also curated and distributed content by other media.
+According to Newsroom, NZNE and Centrist have also curated and distributed content by other media.